 If you’re not sure what looks best, run the super sophisticated squint test and see what comes off most appealing.
 However, if you really want to know what color CTA button will work best on your page, testing is the only way to go!

-Check out this cool color psychology infographic from Kiss Metrics when you have the chance.
-It’s a pretty interesting study on how different colors inspire different emotions!
+Check out our guide on color psychology—it’s pretty interesting how different colors inspire different emotions!

 In ContentVerve’s test, a rounded green button did better than a blue rectangle